gaoding-inc/ci-task-runner/README.md

 Above-mentioned: mod1、mod2、mod3 will run `cd ${taskPath} && webpack --color` ordered by catelogue changed.

-Through the introductory tutorial, you can see that the biggest difference between the task concept of ci-task-runner and other task executors is that each task is based on a file or folder in the code repository.
+According basic usage, the most difference between the task concept of ci-task-runner and other task executors is that each task is based on a file or folder in the code repository.

 > Using CI tools run ci-task-runner On the server, reference: [Continuous integration](#continuous-integration).